please be aware WRISTBANDS are sold separately. You must purchase wristbands to access your camp site.

 You can pre-purchase wristbands through the website for $25 or purchase them at the gate for $30.
 We recommend purchasing them through the website to save $5 and help reduce wait times at the gate.

 Do I need wristbands to access my camping spot?

-Why is there a gate fee this year?
+Why is there a gate fee now?